tobiy105/Web-App-DevOps-Project/README.md

 - `docker tag my-flask-app my-docker-hub-username/my-flask-app:v1`: Tags the `my-flask-app` image with a version `v1` and associates it with your Docker Hub repository.

 - `docker push my-docker-hub-username/my-flask-app:v1`: Pushes the tagged image to your Docker Hub repository for sharing and deployment.

+## Networking Services with Terraform

+Thoroughly documenting the process of defining networking services using Infrastructure as Code (IaC) is crucial for understanding and maintaining your project.
+This section provides an overview of the steps taken to define networking resources using Terraform within this project, including details on each resource, its purpose, and any dependencies.
+It also covers the input and output variables used throughout the networking module.

+### Terraform Networking Module

+In this project, we use Terraform to provide Azure networking services for an Azure Kubernetes Service (AKS) cluster.
+These services include:

+1. **Azure Resource Group**:
+   - Purpose: To logically group Azure resources.
+   - Variable: `resource_group_name`

+2. **Virtual Network (VNet)**:
+   - Purpose: To create a Virtual Network that will house our AKS cluster.
+   - Variable: `vnet_address_space`

+3. **Control Plane Subnet**:
+   - Purpose: A subnet within the VNet dedicated to the control plane components of the AKS cluster.
+   - Address Prefix: 10.0.1.0/24

+4. **Worker Node Subnet**:
+   - Purpose: A subnet within the VNet for the worker nodes of the AKS cluster.
+   - Address Prefix: 10.0.2.0/24

+5. **Network Security Group (NSG)**:
+   - Purpose: To control inbound and outbound traffic to resources within the VNet.
+   - Inbound Rules: Allow traffic to kube-apiserver (port 443) and inbound SSH traffic (port 22) from the specified public IP address.

+### Input and Output Variables

+Throughout the networking module, we utilize input and output variables to configure and communicate with the module.

+**Input Variables**:

+- `resource_group_name`: Represents the name of the Azure Resource Group where networking resources will be deployed.
+- `location`: Specifies the Azure region where networking resources will be deployed.
+- `vnet_address_space`: Specifies the address space for the Virtual Network (VNet).

+**Output Variables**:

+- `vnet_id`: Stores the ID of the created Virtual Network (VNet) for use in other modules.
+- `control_plane_subnet_id`: Holds the ID of the control plane subnet within the VNet.
+- `worker_node_subnet_id`: Stores the ID of the worker node subnet within the VNet.
+- `networking_resource_group_name`: Provides the name of the Azure Resource Group for networking resources.
+- `aks_nsg_id`: Stores the ID of the Network Security Group (NSG) for security rule enforcement.

+By documenting these details and variables, we ensure that the networking module's configuration and purpose are well-understood, facilitating collaboration and maintenance as the project evolves.

 ## License